jzeiber/wasm4-miniciv/README.md

 Use direction buttons to move around or access sub menus/scroll on some screens

 ## General Notes
+When it's your turn you will see an hour glass and time left in the lower right of the screen

+You can only move units and perform most actions that affect the world when it's your turn

+When it's not your turn you can scroll around the map and see details about your cities

 Units in cities get a 50% defense bonus (additive)

 Veteran units receive a +1 attack and +1 defense modifier (before any bonus is applied)